YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Fatal: This indicates that the process required more stack space than was available in memory.

 Action: Reduce the stack when you get a STACKCRIT error.
 This error terminates the process.
+Note that if a single application call generates a stack frame larger than the stack space between the STACKCRIT and STACKOFLOW boundaries, the process puts a STACKCRIT message in the operator log, but processes the STACKOFLOW and terminates, so the application gets no chance to intervene and handle the error.
+Look into the `ydb_mstack_crit_threshold <../AdminOpsGuide/basicops.html#ydb-mstack-crit-threshold>`_ and `ydb_mstack_size <../AdminOpsGuide/basicops.html#ydb-mstack-size>`_ environment variables.

 -------------------
 STACKUNDERFLO